This leaflet provides brief information about common childhood infections and whether or not children should go to school, nursery or other childcare.

 Cases often transmit before appearance of rash.

-Contacts with a weak immune system or who are pregnant should receive preventative treatment.
+Contacts with a weak immune system or who are pregnant should speak to their GP in case they need preventative treatment.

 |Cold sores||1-6 days||While lesions are moist.||None.||Highly infectious, especially amongst young children.|